sera4am/react-eve-hook/README.md

 ## 🙏 Acknowledgments

-This project was developed with assistance from Claude AI for TypeScript refinements, documentation (like this 😜), build configuration, and brainstorming through conversational exchanges.
+This project was developed with assistance from Claude AI for TypeScript refinements, documentation, build configuration, and rubber duck debugging sessions.
 The core concept and implementation were human-driven!

 ## 📄 License